-Yeh Rishtey Hain Pyaar Ke: Helly Shah And Vatsal Sheth Talk About Upcoming Twists
+Yeh Rishtey Hain Pyaar Ke: Helly Shah And Vatsal Sheth Talk About The Upcoming Twists

-Of late, Yeh Rishtey Hain Pyaar Ke has been hitting the headlines for the upcoming twist.
+Of late, Yeh Rishtey Hain Pyaar Ke has been hitting the headlines for the upcoming twists.
 We had earlier revealed that the show will be taking a short leap, post which, Mishti and Abir part ways and will be seen living separately.
 The viewers will also witness new entries - Vatsal Sheth and Helly Shah.
 The duo's entry will bring twists in Abir and Mishti's lives.
-Read on to know what Helly and Vatsal have to say about their characters and upcoming twists.
+Read on to know what Helly and Vatsal have to say about their characters and the upcoming twists.

 Helly Shah Talks About Her Role

-Regarding her role Helly told TOI that she will play the role of Neha and will be a part of a grand wedding sequence.
+Regarding her role, Helly told TOI that she will play a character called Neha and will be a part of a grand wedding sequence.
 She added, "I will play a bride and it's nice to know that everything will be around me during the track.
 It's a special appearance and I will be doing a lot of naach-gaana as well.
 I am not at liberty to reveal anything beyond this."

 On Working With Rajan Shahi

-On working with Rajan Shahi, she said, "He is one of the best producers and his shows are high on family values.
+On working with producer Rajan Shahi, she said, "He is one of the best producers and his shows are high on family values.
 I obviously didn't want to miss an opportunity to work with Rajan sir.
 I am really happy and glad to be working with the team of the show."

 Vatsal Sheth With Rajan Shahi

-On the other hand Vatsal Sheth shared a picture snapped with Rajan Shahi and wrote, "New Beginnings and New Rishteys ✨ ... with the best in the business @rajan.shahi.543 🙏🏼 #yehrishteyhainpyaarke." - (sic)
+On the other hand, Vatsal Sheth shared a picture snapped with Rajan Shahi and wrote, "New Beginnings and New Rishteys ✨ ... with the best in the business @rajan.shahi.543 🙏🏼 #yehrishteyhainpyaarke." - (sic)

 Regarding His Role

-Vatsal will be seen playing a positive role in the show.
+Vatsal will be seen playing a positive role on the show.
 Regarding his character, the actor told the leading daily, "I play an NRI, an old friend of the heroine, and my entry will bring surprises and twists."

 Also Read: Yeh Rishtey Hain Pyaar Ke To Take A Leap; Vatsal Sheth And Helly Shah To Enter Show: Plot Revealed